-ACLU SoCal seeks applicants to pursue fellowships (both legal and non-legal).
-Specifically, ACLU SoCal intends on applying for Skadden, Equal Justice Works, Soros, school-based, and other fellowships for the 2021-22 term.
-Once ACLU SoCal selects its candidates, the organization will work with the candidates to craft a fellowship proposal and submit a joint application to the sponsoring school or organization.
+ACLU SoCal seeks applicants to pursue law school-based fellowships for the 2021-22 term.
+Once ACLU SoCal selects its candidates, the organization will work with the candidates to craft a fellowship proposal and submit a joint application to the sponsoring school.

-ACLU SoCal will be pursuing fellowships to address some, or all, of the following areas:
+ACLU SoCal will be pursuing fellowships to address education equity issues, with a focus on the Inland Empire, California.

 Candidates are strongly encouraged to highlight their experience, skills, and demonstrated commitment and enthusiasm to work at ACLU SoCal in any of the identified issue areas.
 Candidates are also welcome, but not required, to include their own ideas for focusing their fellowship projects in any of the identified issue areas in their application.
 Compelling projects build on ACLU SoCal’s and the applicant’s experience and skills, and generally combine impact litigation and/or policy advocacy with community partnerships through activities such as coalition-building, outreach, public education, and/or technical assistance to community organizations.

-Applicants interested in school-based or other fellowships should apply on a rolling basis.
-Note that, because there are a limited number of positions and ACLU SoCal will be making its selections on a rolling basis, applicants are strongly encouraged to submit materials as soon as possible.
+Because there are a limited number of positions and ACLU SoCal will be making its selection on a rolling basis, applicants are strongly encouraged to submit materials as soon as possible.

-Please include a detailed cover letter describing your interest in working with ACLU SoCal, your interest in working on any of the identified issue areas, and your ideas for a fellowship project if applicable.
+Please include a detailed cover letter describing your interest in working with ACLU SoCal, your interest in working on the identified issue area, and your ideas for a fellowship project if applicable.
 Please also clearly identify:

-- Which fellowship(s) you would like to apply for (e.g., Skadden, Equal Justice Works, particular law school fellowship, etc.).
+- Which school-based fellowship(s) you would like to apply for.
 Applicants are encouraged to seek out any available sources of funding.

 - Any geographic preferences (Los Angeles, Inland Empire, Kern, and/or Orange County).

-Please also attach your resume, list of three references, a writing sample, and school transcript.
+Please also attach your resume, a list of three references, a writing sample, and your school transcript.

 Salary and benefits will be dependent, in part, on the grant provided by the sponsoring organization.
 ACLU SoCal may provide additional funding or benefits depending on scope of the grant.
 Fellowships are limited term positions.
 Fellows are expected to complete either a one or two-year term.